RicardoMPires/DevOps-23-24--PSM-1231857-/CA1/readme.md

 ```
 12. Open a browser and navigate to [http://localhost:8080](http://localhost:8080/employees) to see the changes.
 It should look like this:
 ![img.png](Images/img.png)
-13. Commit the changes to the main branch:
+13. Add and commit the changes to the main branch(the -a command adds the files to the staging area):
 ```bash
 git commit -a-m "Added the job years field to the application"
 ```